 Key Bindings and Edge Bindings

 Use bindings to make your life that little bit easier, or to perform an action that would be impossible by any other means.
-And the good news is that it’s really easy to set these up by simply choosing an action at the Key or Edge Bindings Settings dialog box.
+The good news is that it is really easy to set these up by simply choosing an action at the Key or Edge Bindings Settings dialog box.

 The Key Bindings

-The left Key Bindings panel lists the (large) number of key bindings that have been set by default, the ‘Action’ pane on the right lists the (huge) number of possible actions.
-One of the default key bindings is Shift+F10, to maximize a window vertically, and it’s a good idea to press this when you open this dialog box to see more of what’s on offer.
+The left Key Bindings panel lists the (large) number of key bindings that have been set by default, the Action pane on the right lists the (huge) number of possible actions.
+One of the default key bindings is Shift+F10; this will maximize a window vertically – it is a good idea to press this when you open this dialog box to see more of what’s on offer.

 Creating your own key bindings

 Notice that hardly any Super key combinations (i.e. the “Windows” key pressed in combination with another key) have been used for the default bindings; this leaves them free for your own use.

 For example, suppose you have upgraded from one version to the next, but wish to continue using the previous version’s binding (Super Key+Space) to open Quick Launcher.
 The procedure is:

 - Press the key combination you wish to use (e.g. Win+Space)

 - Select Show Quick Launcher (about one-third of the way down the Action pane)